MRobbins3/barebones-docker-compose-mysql/README.md

 <details>
 	<summary><h2> Option 1: Docker </h2></summary>
+## Step 1
 - Clone this repository.

+## Step 2
 ### Rancher Desktop (recommended)
 - I recommend using Rancher Desktop, as the installation process has been much smoother in the past for students.
 - Get the latest version [here](https://rancherdesktop.io/)
   - You do not need to enable Kubernetes
   - Be sure to select `dockerd (moby)` as your Container Runtime.

+- To verify that you are set up for Docker, launch the Dkocker Desktop application, wait for the loading bars in the lower left to finish updates.
+- Next, go to File -> Preferences -> Container Engine
+  - Make sure that "dockerd (moby)" is selected.
+  - Under -> Kubernetes, you can uncheck the box that says "Enable Kubernetes"

 ### Docker Desktop (you only need either Rancher Desktop OR Docker Desktop, not both).
 - Install Docker Desktop (https://docs.docker.com/engine/install/)